 If you registered for the marijuana tax program as a dispensary, you don't need to register again.
 We'll update your registration once we receive your license information.

-If you haven't yet registered with us, you can do so electronically through Revenue Online after November 15.
+If you haven't yet registered with us, you can do so electronically through Revenue Online.
 You need to register with us before you make your first monthly payment.

 Paying and filing

 Payment and return deadlines